-An important piece of dinghy sailing history – the Fireball Dinghy prototype – has been added to the museum’s collection.
-Although we have featured the Fireball in these pages previously, we felt this boat to be important enough to cover it again.
+An important piece of dinghy sailing history – the Fireball Dinghy prototype – has been added to the Museum’s collection.

 In 1962 Norris Brothers, a pioneering engineering company based in Hayward’s Heath, Sussex, was working closely with Donald Campbell on the Bluebird project.